Black and white portraits

 Today, if you look at the look book of any supermodel, you’ll notice that they’ll have several beauty shots, most being black and white portraits.
 With this type of photography giving you a vast amount of tones and shades to play with, skin blemishes and imperfections disappear.
 Black and white photography also highlights inner beauty, which I think is even more important.

-So, are you convinced to do a black and white portrait?
+So, are you convinced to do a black and white photography?
 The best thing is, you can do anything with it.
 Whether it be for professional use, or just to have a gorgeous photo of you at home in a frame.
-Anything is possible with black and white photography.
+Anything is possible with black and white photos.

 Don’t worry too much about make-up, as this will fade in in terms of tonal range.
 If I’d a black and white photoshoot tomorrow, I’d probably practice my angles in the mirror and see which lighting is best for my face.
 Every person has different angles!
 You’d be surprised by supermodels practice this in front of the mirror a few times a day even!